Capoeira

 Capoeira is a rich cultural experience.
 It is often characterized by its unique mix of dance and acrobatics combined with the attack and defense elements of traditional martial arts.
 The live music, singing, clapping and playfulness of the dance is used to disguise the fight.

-Many researchers accept the theory that capoeira was developed by Africans in the senzalas (slave quarters) and plantations of Brazil during the colonial era as a form of resistance against slavery.
-Being from different tribes, with different languages and cultural traditions, the Africans found a common language through body language, like dance, and music, like drumming and singing.
-They began to adapt and develop new cultural expressions of dance and music, even martial arts, perhaps an early form of capoeira, and religious practices.
-All these things became their tools to give them a sense of community in the senzalas, and the strength to escape into the surrounding forests, perhaps with the aid of the native Indigenous peoples, where they created hidden villages called quilombos.
+Many researchers accept the theory that capoeira was developed in Brazil by Africans in the senzalas (slave quarters) and plantations during the colonial era as a form of resistance against slavery.
+Being from different tribes, with different languages and cultural traditions, a common language was created using music, like drumming and singing and dance.
+They began to adapt and develop new cultural expressions, even martial arts, perhaps an early form of capoeira, as well as religious practices.
+Connecting in this way helped build a sense of community in the senzalas, and provided the strength to escape into the surrounding forests, perhaps with the aid of the native Indigenous peoples, where they created hidden villages called quilombos.

-Then, in 1888, the Princess Isabel, who ruled Brazil, finally signed the decree to free all slaves, but life remained extremely difficult for the African people and their children.
+Then, in 1888, the Princess Isabel, who ruled Brazil, signed the decree to free all slaves.
+Life remained extremely difficult for the African people and their children.
 After the abolition of slavery, capoeira continued to be practiced in the streets and by 1890 it was declared illegal, along with all African cultural manifestations.
 Capoeira was illegal and punishable by arrest, or often times, torture.

 In some areas, capoeira developed into a dangerous street fight and in others, a folkloric dance and tourist attraction.
-Little by little, capoeira began losing its quality, characteristics and value.
+Little by little, this living artform continued to evolve.

 Mestre Bimba